+Because the Mini Puff fly rides hook up it consequently does not gill hook many fish unlike the conventional hook down fly.
+Although the fly was not designed with this feature in mind it has increased the amount of fish that can be caught and released.
+In nature if you can be seen your dead.
 Subtle colored flies work best on sunny, bright days in shallow water.
 Bright colored flies work best on cloudy days in deeper water or at sunset.
 Bonefish patterns should match the color of the bottom in the area you are fishing: light colored flies on light sandy bottoms and dark colored flies on dark turtle grass/coral bottoms.
 Flies that hit the water with little impact are more effective than those that strike heavy and spook the fish.

 Bonefish know that if they reach the crest of a flat on an incoming tide they will find the best food waiting for them.
 Look at your tide tables and find the crest.
 Sometimes schools of Bonefish will rush towards there as the tide turns and starts to flood.
 Getting a take is all about placement and delivery in front of your target..
 Sometimes it does not matter if your fly is tan or orange.
 On my last trip my guide spotted a single Bonefish grubbing in the mud about 50 feet from the boat in perhaps 18 inches of water.
 I managed to get a perfect cast to it, started retrieving and felt the line tighten as the the fish took.
 The normal advice at this point is to keep retrieving, not strike, as the the fish will generally hook itself. it worked.
 For a couple of seconds the fish jut shook it's head, not knowing what had happened to it. then it took of in a flash. these fish are really fast.
 In seconds all the fly line and half the backing had gone from the reel.
 I eventually landed a nice 6lb bonefish.